igraph/usability-benchmarks/tasks/tasks.md

 ## Strahler stream order

 Write a function that computes [the Strahler stream order](https://en.wikipedia.org/wiki/Strahler_number) of each node in a directed out-tree.
 The function should verify that the input is valid (i.e. it is a directed tree where all edges point away from the root).

+## Random walk

+ - Write a function that performs a random walk on a weighted graph.
+It starts from a given vertex, and chooses to follow one of its outgoing edges with probability proportional to the weight of the edge.
+Self-loops and multi-edges should be supported.
+The function should work on both undirected and directed graphs.
+In undirected graphs, either end of a self-loop would be followed with equal probability.
+In other words, if starting from vertex `1` in the graph with edges `1-1, 1-2` (with uniform edge weights), we move to vertex `2` with probability 1/3 and stay in vertex `1` with probability 2/3.

+ - There should be two variants of the function: one that returns the sequence of traversed vertices, and another that returns the sequence of traversed edges.
+A single function that returns both at the same time is also acceptable.

 # Network analysis